- Before you go: Let someone know where

 - Stay on the trail.
 Don't cut corners on

-trails are multi-use or dedicated for public use.
-Not all existing trails in
+all trails are multi-use or dedicated for public use.
+Not all existing trails

-trails, expect to encounter hikers and equestrians.
-When approaching a
+multi-use trails, expect to encounter hikers and equestrians.
+When approaching

 rider.
 Otherwise, the horse may "spook" and injure you and/or the rider.

-County does have a leash law.
-Should you meet other people, horses, or animals
+remember the County does have a leash law.
+Should you meet other people,

-the extra step and remove litter you find along the route.
-Avoid leaving animal
+Take the extra step and remove litter you find along the route.
+Avoid leaving

-- If Nature calls: If you find you must relieve
+- When Nature calls: If you find you must

-yourself, please find a spot several yards off trail and at least 100 ft. from
+relieve yourself, please find a spot several yards off trail and at least 100

-any creek or drainage.
-Cover up after yourself with dirt or rocks.
+ft. from any creek or drainage bottom.
+Cover up after yourself with dirt or

-earthwork, needs to be coordinated through MVTA.
-The club can validate
+and earthwork, needs to be coordinated through the appropriate agency or

 Trailhead Security Suggestions